kwokcheong/Project4-TeachSenpai/README.md

 Add cart order details into session credits to fellow coursemate [elch93](https://github.com/elch93)

-Sidebar javascript inspired by CodePen user[ouhiH](https://codepen.io/goodywebs/pen/ouhiH)
+Sidebar javascript inspired by CodePen user [ouhiH](https://codepen.io/goodywebs/pen/ouhiH)

-images in landing page credits to freepik user[pikisuperstar]
+images in landing page credits to freepik user [pikisuperstar]

 - This is for educational use.